 - Then, if possible, take the opportunity to do some stretching exercises with your shoulders to relax the whole body.

-- Finally, make sure you have correct posture.
+- Finally, make sure you have the correct posture.
 If you work at a desk you should ensure your hands are placed in the right position.
 You can achieve this by choosing a desk that’s not too high or low and the right desk chair.

-Diabetes causes tingling in hands and feet
+Diabetes causes tingling in the hands and feet

 So, if you have diabetes, pre-diabetes, or a resistance to insulin, then it’s important that you pay attention to high blood glucose levels.
 This is because blood glucose is toxic to your nerves and can lead to tingling in your hands and feet.